Liqwid-Labs/agora/agora/Agora/Effect/README.md

 `PTxOutRef` and `PTxInfo`. `PTxInfo` will provide all information about the transaction: inputs, outputs, minted tokens, fees, and more. `PTxOutRef` is the output reference for the effect signer, the one who starts the effect by burning the GAT.

-It is easy to overlook it as useless, but, in fact, It is very useful for
+`PTxOutRef` is easy to overlook as useless, but, in fact, It is very useful for

 -   finding the address of effect script
 -   checking who started the effect